steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 ## Installing ROCm GPU ASan packages

-For a complete ROCm GPU Sanitizer installation, the following must be installed,

-For instrumented HSA and HIP runtimes, tools and math libraries
+Use the following instruction to install instrumented HSA and HIP runtimes, tools, and math libraries

 ```
     sudo apt-get install rocm-ml-sdk-asan